-The Model 1 was the company's first watch, offered to the public in 1885.
-It was an 11-jewel gilt 18-size lever-set movement, able to fit into standard cases of the day.
-Herman Reinecke, who was master watchmaker by 1884, designed it and was awarded two patents in 1885 for separate components under the dial.
+The Model 1 was the company's first watch, initially offered to the public in 1885.
+It was an 11-jewel gilt 18-size lever-set movement, able to fit into the standard cases.
+Herman Reinecke, master watchmaker for the factory, designed it and was awarded two patents in 1885 for its separate components.
 Even though quick gear trains were becoming standard, Reinecke chose to make the Model 1 a slow train at 16,200 beats-per-hour.
 The overall plate layout was a good one, continuing with minor changes on nearly all the subsequent models.

 Halfway through production new grades were introduced, all of which would continue into the full run of the Model 3.
 A micro-regulator turned the debut Grade 44 into a 55, and two added pairs of jewels in the gear train raised the count to 15 on their highest grades so far.

-Herman Reinecke applied for and was awarded patents for two separate components used in the design of the Model 1 while he was in the employ of Seth Thomas.
+Herman Reinecke applied for and was awarded patents for two separate components used in the design of the Model 1 while he was in the employ of Seth Thomas, the first in January of 1885 and a second one later that same year in September.
 His ideas for a winding pinion with slanted teeth and a delicate click spring were unique to this watch and were not incorporated on later models.

-For more info about Reinecke's designs visit the Patents page.
+For more info about Reinecke's designs visit the Records page.

 "I'm sending these photos because this serial number isn't in your database.
 This watch was a beach find, buried in the sand at Long Beach, Washington.
 When we got it apart we were amazed at what we found.
 Obviously it will never run again but at least it still exists!"